Jonathan Bartley: Green Party

 Bartley was also the Work and Pensions spokesperson for the Green Party from 2016 to 2017.

-On 3 May 2018, Bartley was elected as a Green Party councillor for St Leonard's Ward on Lambeth Council.
-He finished as the second place Green candidate.
+On 3 May 2018, Bartley was elected as a Green Party councillor for St Leonard's ward on Lambeth Council.
+He finished as the second placed Green candidate.
 Later that month he became leader of the Green group and opposition on the Council.

-On 30 May 2018, Caroline Lucas announced she would not seek re-election as co-leader of the Green Party in the party's leadership election which will take place in September, as the party elects its leaders every 2 years.
-He stood for election as co-leader with Siân Berry and the two were successful.
+On 30 May 2018, Caroline Lucas announced she would not seek re-election as co-leader of the Green Party in the party's forthcoming leadership election.
+Bartley stood for election as co-leader with Siân Berry, and the two were successful.

 On 16 October 2019, his 48th birthday, Bartley was arrested by police while demonstrating with Extinction Rebellion in Trafalgar Square.

-Bartley again stood for Parliament in the 2019 General Election in the constituency of Dulwich and West Norwood, finishing second with 16.5% of the vote.
+Bartley again stood for Parliament at the 2019 general election in the constituency of Dulwich and West Norwood, finishing second with 16.5% of the vote.
 This represented a 14% increase in the party's vote share, the largest for any Green candidate in the country at that election.

 On 8 June 2020, Bartley announced his intention to stand again as co-leader alongside Berry.
-On 9 September, it was reported that Bartley and Berry had won their re-election, but with a decreased vote share.
+On 9 September, it was reported that Bartley and Berry had been re-elected, but with a decreased vote share.

-Bartley was reported to have said he personally supports the banning of halal slaughter.
-He later apologised and clarified his position saying he is against the suffering inflicted during slaughter on any un-stunned animals, and recognising that the majority of Halal slaughter involves pre-stunning animals.
+Bartley was reported to have said that he personally supports the banning of halal slaughter.
+He later apologised, and clarified his position, saying he is against the suffering inflicted during slaughter on any un-stunned animals, and recognising that the majority of halal slaughter involves pre-stunning animals.

 In May 2021, Bartley was a signatory to an open letter from Stylist magazine, alongside celebrities and other public figures, which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

-In July 2021, Bartley announced he would be standing down as party co-leader later in the month, triggering a leadership contest.
+In July 2021, Bartley announced that he would be standing down as party co-leader later in the month, triggering a leadership contest.

 Music

-Bartley is the drummer for British blues rock band The Mustangs.
-The band is signed to the Trapeze music label and has released ten albums, including a live album and a 'Best Of'.
-In June 2017 The Mustangs played the Glastonbury Festival.
+Bartley is the drummer for the British blues rock band The Mustangs.
+The band are signed to the Trapeze music label, and have released ten albums, including a live album and a Best Of.
+In June 2017, they played at the Glastonbury Festival.